 We create programs and apps for struggling teens to connect with support and to help schools to reach out to vulnerable students.

 Our flagship program is the Know My Students online mental health screening solution.
-We've adapted clinical-grade psychological tools as a friendly interactive story and applied machine learning analysis to enhance mental health risk prediction.
-Our tool can be deployed to hundreds of students simultaneously, and schools get a detailed profile for the at-risk students so they can provide the most appropriate care.
+We've adapted clinical-grade psychological tools as a friendly interactive story and our tool can be deployed to hundreds of students simultaneously, and schools get a detailed profile for the at-risk students so they can provide the most appropriate care.

 Read more about Know My Students below, or visit the Know My Students website here: www.knowmystudents.com to sign up and we'll be happy to share how we can help your school and your students!